Sukuk: Issuing and payment process

-In this type of sukuk, fixed interest of a conventional bond is replaced by fixed lease income.
+In this type of sukuk, the fixed interest of a conventional bond is replaced by fixed lease income.
 Islamic economist Muhammad Akram Khan complains that sukuk are "different from conventional finance in form and formalities rather than substance", and "may even be more expensive" for the income provided than a conventional bond.

 Example

 An example of a sukuk was a $100 million security used to finance the construction and delivery of cooling plants in Abu Dhabi.
-This sukuk had an istisna'a and ijara structure and was issued by the Tabreed Financing Corporation (or National Central Cooling Company PJSC) in March 2004.
+This sukuk had an istisna'a and ijarah structure and was issued by the Tabreed Financing Corporation (or National Central Cooling Company PJSC) in March 2004.